Who Owns Xactimate — And Why It Matters for Your Claim

 Verisk itself was established as the parent company for the Insurance Services Office, known in the industry as ISO.
 If you have ever read your homeowners policy and noticed forms with names like "HO-3" or "HO-5," those are ISO forms.
 ISO has been writing standardized insurance policy language for decades — since the 1970s.
 The idea was that instead of every carrier drafting its own policy from scratch, they would license standardized forms and modify them as needed.

 Verisk went public in 2009, but its origin as an insurance industry cooperative is important context.
 Before the IPO, ISO was owned by and operated for the benefit of insurance carriers.
-After the IPO, Verisk became a publicly traded company — but its principal shareholders and largest revenue sources remain insurance carriers.
-The insurance industry does not merely use Verisk's products.
-It built the company, funded it for decades before it went public, and continues to be its overwhelmingly dominant customer base.
+After the IPO, Verisk's shareholder base shifted to public-market institutional investors (Vanguard, BlackRock, T. Rowe Price, and similar holders).
+Its customer base and revenue, however, still come overwhelmingly from the insurance industry — especially after Verisk's 2022–2023 divestitures of its Financial Services and 3E business lines, which concentrated the company even further around insurance and insurance-adjacent products.
+The insurance industry built the company, funded it for decades before it went public, and remains its overwhelmingly dominant customer base today.

 So here is the chain, laid out plainly: Insurance carriers are Xactimate's largest customers.
 Those same carriers are Verisk's largest revenue source.
 Verisk owns Xactware.
 Xactware makes Xactimate.
 The tool that prices your claim was built by, funded by, and sold primarily to the entities that pay your claim.
 The company collecting your premium dollars and the company pricing your repair estimate are on the same team.